Local Rules - Davidson County Courts of Record

 - 7.01 - Custody of the Files

 The clerk will have custody of all papers, records and electronic records of the court.
 Files may not be withdrawn by any person at any time absent court order.
 Depositions and records of administrative tribunals filed in paper format may be withdrawn with permission of the clerk.
 The clerk will furnish copies of the content of files at a reasonable cost.
 After final determination in a civil case, the parties have thirty days to withdraw trial exhibits and discovery materials submitted in paper format.
 The clerk may destroy or dispose of trial exhibits not so withdrawn after appropriate notice to the parties.

 - 7.02 - Papers, Documents or Files Under Seal

-All papers, documents and files shall be available for public inspection except as specifically exempted by court order or statute.
+All papers, documents, electronic documents and files shall be available for public inspection except as specifically exempted by court order or statute.
 The motion seeking such an order must contain sufficient facts to overcome the presumption in favor of disclosure.
 [Comment: The standards relating to the appropriateness of sealing documents and/or court files is set forth in Ballard v.
 Herzke, 924 S.W.
 2d 652 (Tenn.
 1996)].

 - 7.03 - Duties of Clerk: Habeas Corpus and Post Conviction

 The Clerks of Court and Clerk and Master shall immediately notify the Judge or Chancellor to whom the case is assigned of the filing of any petition for habeas corpus or post-conviction relief and subsequent filings so as to insure compliance with T.C.A. § 29-21-108(a) and/or T.C.A. §§ 40-30-105 and 106.

 - RULE 8. - RECORDING OF COURT PROCEEDINGS